Last year I read 89 books, scattered across multiple genres and topics.

 It is so much easier to find validation for what you already believe and think.
 It is much harder to be faced with a newly discovered truth that hits your core so hard that it reverberates for weeks afterwards.

-So even if you’re primary interest, ambition and goal is to be an entrepreneur / writer / artist / parent / whatever, you can probably learn much more about any of those by reading things that are not directly and exclusively about that.
+So even if your primary interest, ambition and goal is to be an entrepreneur / writer / artist / parent / whatever, you can probably learn much more about any of those by reading things that are not directly and exclusively about that.